walkingerica/cloud-native-airflow-solution-on-amazon-eks/README.md

 ### Steps to set up Airflow cluster:

-We have prepared 6 bash scripts to deploy the Airflow environment.
+We have prepared 6 bash scripts to deploy the Airflow environment:

-• 00-check-requirements.sh, checks the system environment.
+• 00-check-requirements.sh, checks the system environment
-• 01-setup-infra.sh, deploy the infrastructure in this solution, such as VPC, Amazon EKS Cluster, Amazon Aurora for PostgreSQL, Amazon ElastiCache for Redis, etc.
+• 01-setup-infra.sh, deploy the infrastructure in this solution, such as VPC, Amazon EKS Cluster, Amazon Aurora for PostgreSQL, Amazon ElastiCache for Redis, etc
-• 02-setup-karpenter.sh, deploy Karpenter on Amazon EKS, and dynamically expand new EC2 resources through Karpenter.
+• 02-setup-karpenter.sh, deploy Karpenter on Amazon EKS, and dynamically expand new EC2 resources through Karpenter
-• 03-setup-cloudwatch.sh, deploy Amazon CloudWatch related resources, Airflow logs to CloudWatch, and metrics to Container Insight.
+• 03-setup-cloudwatch.sh, deploy Amazon CloudWatch related resources, Airflow logs to CloudWatch, and metrics to Container Insight
-• 04-setup-alb-ingress.sh, which deploys an Amazon Application Load Balancer as an Apache Airflow web  ngress.
+• 04-setup-alb-ingress.sh, which deploys an Amazon Application Load Balancer as an Apache Airflow web ingress
-• 05-setup-airflow.sh, deploy Apache Airflow on Amazon EKS.
+• 05-setup-airflow.sh, deploy Apache Airflow on Amazon EKS

 Please follow the follwing steps to set up Airflow Cluster.